Ms. Callahan's Fourth Grade

 growth mindset

-This mindset permeates itself in my classroom on a daily basis.
-My policies allow for students to retake assignments or assessments so that they can continue to grow and learn.
+This mindset permeates itself in our classroom on a daily basis.
+Classroom policies allow for students to retake assignments or assessments so that they can continue to grow and learn.

 On any given day, if you walk into our fourth grade class you can hear students saying the magic word, "yet."
 Rather than "I don't get this", or "I'm not good at science", students transform their attitudes by saying, "I don't get this 'yet'", or "I'm not good at science 'yet'".